What is a Solo 401(k) Plan?

 The choice comes down to whether you will fall under a higher tax bracket after retirement than you are facing today.
 If you are paying lower taxes now, a Roth solo 401(k) plan might be your choice.
 If you anticipate a lower tax bracket after retirement than now, a traditional solo 401(k) is better.

-Moreover, you cannot save the employer contribution into your Roth solo account.
+Any employer profit share contribution cannot be Roth.
+However the next day you can do an internal Roth conversion and pay the income tax the following year on the converted amount. cannot save the employer contribution into your Roth solo account.
 Financial advisors make their bets on mixing pre-tax and after-tax retirement accounts.

 However, selecting the perfect solo 401(k) plan is solely based on your choice, age, income, and location.

 Money withdrawal is based on the type of solo account you have.
 Here are possible taxes or penalties you can face on a solo 401(k) withdrawal.